Visualize the learning path: an S-shaped curve.

 If "Hello World!" gets us moving, Goldilocks Challenges keep us going on our learning journey.

-Anybody who has worked with me as a student, coach, instructor, innovator, or educator, knows of my great esteem for a video about skateboarding created by Dr. Tae.
-It teaches us how to learn anything (and, therefore, how to coach or how not to coach, someone else learning anything).
+Anybody who has worked with me as a student, coach, instructor, innovator, or educator knows of my great esteem for a video about skateboarding created by Dr. Tae.
+It teaches us how to learn anything.
 As Dr. Tae says, it's all about creating Goldilocks Challenges: learning challenges that are neither too easy or too hard.
-If the challenge is too easy we learn nothing new.
-If the challenge is too hard it can be so demoralizing that we give up.
+If the challenge is too easy, we learn nothing new.
+If the challenge is too hard, it can be so demoralizing that we give up.

 A good coach or instructor develops the ability to design good Goldilocks Challenges.
 Of course, each person learns at different speeds, and a course designed for multiple learners will not have ideal Goldilocks Challenges for each person.
 Some course activities will be too easy for some (and give them a false sense of success) and too hard for others (giving them an unfair sense of despair).
 This gives us two good reasons to develop our own Goldilocks Challenges.
 We set our own learning path by designing "Hello, World!" activities and Goldilocks Challenges.
-Fortunately, our digital world and the help of numerous collaborators make this increasingly easy to do.
+Fortunately, our digital world, and the help of numerous collaborators in almost every knowledge area, make this increasingly easy to do.

-So, we are learning about neural networks.
+Back to our example: we are learning about neural networks.
 We need to set a Goldilocks Challenge for ourselves.
 That first "Hello, World!" example was fun.
 It showed us a little how a neural network works, but it didn't help us learn about the benefits of neural networks.
-It turned out--we learned a little later, as we began to get comfortable with Python--that the data we used in our "Hello, World!" network was just randomly generated.
-(That was still a valuable lesson.
-You learned that Python has libraries you can import so you don't have to do everything yourself, and that there was a random library that did a whole bunch of random things.
-Your mind started to wander and you thought of some other things that you might build with that--like a Dungeons and Dragons Dice app...but you digress.)
+It turned out--we learned a little later, as we began to get comfortable with Python--that the data we used in our "Hello, World!" network was just randomly generated, not real-world data.
+Even in that simple experience, there are several takeaways:

-You set a first Goldilocks Challenge: build a neural network using real (not randomly generated) data, so you can see how a neural network is used to make real-world decisions.
-And, already you are imagining another Goldilocks Challenge beyond that: build a neural network using your own data to solve a problem that you are directly working with.
+We can set a first Goldilocks Challenge: build a neural network using real (not randomly generated) data from somebody's data science project, so we can see how a neural network is used to make real-world decisions.
+And, already, we can imagine another Goldilocks Challenge beyond that: build a neural network using our own data to solve a problem that we are directly working with.

-You are moving along your learning path--keep going!
+We are moving along our learning path--let's keep going!